-IT Governance and Information Security: Guides, Standards and Maturity Frameworks is a fendamental resource to discover IT Governance and Information Security.
-This book focuses on the guides, standards, and maturity frameworks for adopting an efficient IT Governance and Information Security Strategy in the organization.
+IT Governance and Information Security: Guides, Standards, and Frameworks is a fundamental resource to discover IT governance and information security.
+This book focuses on the guides, standards, and maturity frameworks for adopting an efficient IT governance and information security strategy in the organization.
 It describes numerous case studies from an international perspective and brings together industry standards and research from scientific databases.
-In this way, the book clearly illustrates the issues, problems, and trends related to the topic while promoting the international perspectives of readers.
+In this way, this book clearly illustrates the issues, problems, and trends related to the topic while promoting the international perspectives of readers.

-In this new book, The authors share their experience to help you navigate today's dangerous information security terrain and take proactive steps to measure your company IT Governance and information security maturity and prepare your organization to survive, thrive and keep your data safe.
-It aspires to provide a relevant reference for Executive Managers, CISOs, Cybersecurity professionals, Engineers, and Researchers interested in exploring and implementing efficient IT governance and information security strategies.
+In this new book, the authors share their experience to help you navigate today’s dangerous information security terrain and take proactive steps to measure your company’s IT governance and information security maturity and prepare your organization to survive, thrive, and keep your data safe.
+It aspires to provide a relevant reference for executive managers, CISOs, cybersecurity professionals, engineers, and researchers interested in exploring and implementing efficient IT governance and information security strategies.

 Table of Contents

 Information System and IT Governance Evolution

 IT Governance and Information Security: Guides and Standards

 IT Governance IT Governance in Organizations: A Maturity Framework based on COBIT 5